+- (i) The Prudential Regulation Authority;

+- (ii) The Financial Conduct Authority;

+- (iii) The Financial Services and Markets Tribunal;

+- (iv) The Pensions Regulator;
-- (i) The Prudential Regulation Authority; - (ii) The Financial Conduct Authority; - (ii) The Financial Services and Markets Tribunal; - (iii) any recognised professional body within the meaning of the Insolvency Act 1986; - (iv) any recognised supervisory body within the meaning of the Companies Act 2006; - (v) any designated professional body within the meaning of the Financial Services and Markets Act 2000; - (v) any body replacing, additional to or pre-dating a body identified in paragraphs 16(5)(i) to (v) and performing the same or broadly similar functions, and whose regulatory arrangements are of a similar standing.

-16(6) Paragraphs 16(1) to 16(5) (inclusive) are without prejudice to the generality of paragraphs 9(6) and 10(10) and nothing in paragraph 16(4) shall affect the evidential status of any report or other document not referred to in paragraph 16(4).
+- (v) any recognised professional body within the meaning of the Insolvency Act 1986; - (vi) any recognised supervisory body within the meaning of the Companies Act 2006; - (vii) any designated professional body within the meaning of the Financial Services and Markets Act 2000; - (viii) any body replacing, additional to or pre-dating a body identified in paragraphs 16(5)(i) to (vi) and performing the same or broadly similar functions, and whose regulatory arrangements are of a similar standing. - 16(6) Paragraphs 16(1) to 16(5) (inclusive) are without prejudice to the generality of paragraphs 9(6) and 10(10) and nothing in paragraph 16(4) shall affect the evidential status of any report or other document not referred to in paragraph 16(4).